FortiGate

 If the DF bit is set to 0 (the default), the FortiGate splits the packet that is too large to fit into the outgoing interface and sends the two packets toward the destination.

-When the destination receives the two fragments, then the destination's protocol stack has to perform reassembly of the fragments before processing the Protocol Data Unit (PDU).
+When the destination receives the two fragments, its protocol stack has to perform reassembly of the fragments before processing the Protocol Data Unit (PDU).

 Some routers, including FortiGate, support Jumbo frames.

-The requirement to use Jumbo frames (9216 bytes) is to have all the routers in a packet's transition support it.
+The requirement to use Jumbo frames (9216 bytes) is to have all the routers in a packet's transition with support for it.

 This eliminates the need to reduce the MTU size on the tunnel interfaces, adjust MSS, and alleviate the routers from performing any fragmentation.

-Note that for PPPoE connections the MTU size has to be lower than 1500 bytes due to header and protocol ID, with other words it has not be greater than 1492 bytes.
+Note that for PPPoE connections the MTU size has to be lower than 1500 bytes due to header and protocol ID, in other words it cannot be greater than 1492 bytes.

 Solution